jakearchibald/jakearchibald.com/static-build/posts/2020/06/events-and-gc/index.md

 While we're waiting for `someAsyncAPI()` to resolve, there are live references to `signal` and `controller` within `demo()`.

 But, once `someAsyncAPI()` resolves, `demo()` pops off the stack.
 It no longer holds references to `signal` or `controller`.
-With those gone, the browser realises `signal` can no longer receive events, that event listener will never be called, so it can be garbage collected along with anything it references.
+With those gone, the browser realises `signal` can no longer receive events, and that event listener will never be called, so it can be garbage collected along with anything it references.

 # And that's it!